fabiensiron/fabiensiron.github.io/content/authors/admin/_index.md

 I am a software engineer in research and development, specialized in safety-critical real-time software.
-I have just finalized my PhD thesis on real-time language and formal verification done in partnership between **Inria** (*Kairos* team) and the **Krono-Safe** company (coming from the **CEA**, now part of the of the **Safran** group).
-I am also part-time lecturer at **Epita**, an engineering school specialized in computer science, in the *embedded and real-time real-time* speciality.
+I have just finalized my PhD thesis - in the fields of real-time language and formal verification - done in partnership between **Inria** (*Kairos* team) and the **Krono-Safe** company (coming from the **CEA**, now part of the of the **Safran** group).
+I am also part-time lecturer at **Epita**, an engineering school specialized in computer science, in the *embedded and real-time* speciality.
 My main area of interest is the *security* and *safety* of software applied to to real-time systems, using formal methods.